 This form has a gauge displaying the battery voltage and another displaying the output current.
-Boxes represent different PMU submodules and LEDs indicate the status of power inputs and outputs.
-A box is disabled if the equivalent submodule is not installed.
+Rectangles represent the different PMU submodules and LEDs indicate the status of power inputs and outputs.
+A rectangle is disabled if the equivalent submodule is not installed.